tjdwill/ewi/journal.md

 has to include the installation path to `Eigen` in order to build properly.
 I don't know why that's the case.

+#### Proposed Idea for Handling Divide by Zero

+Based on my proposed metric comparison method, this situation arises when the global mean for a given metric is zero.
+Ordinarily, floating point operations in which the denominator is zero results in `inf` (ex. `1.0/0`) or `nan` (`0./0.0`).
+However, for the purposes on this application, we actually want to extract information from the global average being zero.

+For example, if heart surgeons have a global fatality average of 0, a given surgeon having a local average above that could be cause for (great) concern.
+In other words, I need a way to communicate a level of intensity based on the local average's distance from zero.
+This intensity should grow quickly the further away from zero the value is.

+I propose using an exponential function.
+The base is must lie between (1, 2) in order to get a correct "feel" in terms of growth.
+I've selected 1.5.
+The idea is to do the
+following:

+    When global average is 0:

+    EWI(x) =
+    {
+        -(1.5^|x|), x<0

+          1.5^x,    x>=0
+    }

+This way, the calculate value is still 1 if the local and global values are equivalent, and we get rapid group as the local average trails away from 0.

 ### 15 November 2024

 Let's regroup a bit.
 So far, I've been working on the infrastructure of my application,